arindampradhan/ProductHunt_API/README.md

 This API is created for educational purposes.I thought to do this project as I am learning python.
 The official api can be found on the developer website of product hunt.Highly recommend using that.

+**Important:** This project is no longer supported, the html of the website changes very often..
+Any ways check out my new api for [Hacker News](https://github.com/arindampradhan/yaaHN).It is more stable.

 Features
 ========